 The electrician installed my new lamp.
 I was in love.

-We still had the other one.
+But we still had the rejected light fixture.
 What to do?
-Craigslist.
+Craigslist!

 I dusted the fixture and placed it in the still-empty living room.
-It was better off with someone who would love to have it.
+It was better off with someone who would appreciate its charms.

 It’s a deal